 Welcome to Zakopane

-In addition to outdoor pursuits, Zakopane is known for the size and beauty of its wooden villas, dating from the late 19th and early 20th centuries.
-Some of these now house museums, while others have been converted into hotels or pensions, or remain in private hands.
+In addition to outdoor pursuits, Zakopane is known for its beautiful wooden villas, dating from the late 19th and early 20th centuries.
+Some of these now house museums, while others have been converted into hotels or pensions.